docker-archive/mq-liberty/sample.docker.mq/README.md

 3. Make sure that the `Nodes` listed in the `Shared Resources` tab have the correct mix of `Kubernets`, `Swarm`, or `Mixed` resources available.

+4. DTR certificates: In the case of a new EE installation, the docker push` does not work,  by default, with registry endpoint that has self-signed TLS certificate.
+You can do either of four options to overcome this:
+    1. Upload your certificates signed by trusted CA to DTR by [following the docs](https://docs.docker.com/ee/dtr/admin/configure/use-your-own-tls-certificates/)
+    This is recommended way and UCP will be able to download images from DTR.
+    2. Modify the docker engine config from where you will be uploading the image and add the DTR URL among the "insecure registries" by following steps in https://docs.docker.com/registry/insecure/.
+Since UCP/Swarm will be downloading images DTR these settings will need to be applied to each engine on UCP.
+This can be done by UCP by [following the docs](https://docs.docker.com/ee/ucp/admin/configure/integrate-with-multiple-registries/).
+    3. [Trust DTR's self-signed certificate in your laptop](https://docs.docker.com/datacenter/ucp/2.2/guides/admin/configure/integrate-with-dtr/#1-configure-your-local-computer).
+Since UCP/swarm will be downloading images from DTR, DTR's CA certificate will need to be added to all the engines in UCP.
-4. If Docker Trusted Registry is not available, Docker Hub or another registry can be used to store the `mqfull`, `sender`, and `receiver` images.
+    4. If Docker Trusted Registry is not available, Docker Hub or another registry can be used to push and pull the `mqfull`, `sender`, and `receiver` images.

+5. On UCP, if the Kubernetes pods show as "Pending", check to make sure that the {DTR-address} is entered correctly in the mq-kubernetes.yaml uploaded file.

 ## Further Reading